natemurthy/misc/actors/README.md

 ## Actors

-Quick performance omparison of Akka (a JVM-based actor implementation) and Pykka (a Python-based actor implementation inspired by Akka).
+Quick performance comparison of Akka (a JVM-based actor implementation) and Pykka (a Python-based actor implementation inspired by Akka).
 In the examples below, we send 1 million messages to an actor that assigns the message count to an internal variable.
 These tests were compiled and executed on an Asus Zenbook UX31A, Intel Core i7 3517U 1.9 GHz dual core with hyperthreading, 4 GB RAM, running